matthew-towers/maxima-linalg/README.md

   representation of the two-row notation for `tworow`
 - `cyclesLaTeX(cycs)` produces a string consisting of a LaTeX representation of the list of disjoint cycles `cycs`
+- `randomPermWithOrderGreaterThanTwo(n)` returns a random permutation of {1,...,n} in two-row notation which doesn't have order 1 or 2.

 ### Functions and relations